ibayer/logbook/README.rst

-run the following in the toplevel folder
+1. run the following in the toplevel folder python manage-shorty.py runserver

-    python manage-shorty.py runserver
+2. then enter http://localhost:500/ in your browser

-then enter http://localhost:500/ in your browser
+Now you can enter records that get saved to '/data/records.json'